Travel-Utilities-WWI21SEB/expense-management-ui/README.md

 # or start the server and open the app in a new browser tab
 pnpm run dev -- --open
+# exposed on port 5173
 ```

+For every change you make in the scss-files, you have to run `pnpm run prepare` again.

 ## Building